NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 #### Description

-This method searches the relation specified linearly to find the next record that satisfies the specified condition on attribute attrVal and returns the recId of the next record satisfying the condition.
+This method searches the relation specified linearly to find the next record that satisfies the specified condition.
+The condition value is given by the argument `attrVal`.
+This function returns the recId of the next record satisfying the condition.
+The condition that is checked for is the following.
-The function checks for

 ```
 value-in-record `op` attrVal